 Visit Cadouin (Aquitaine, France)Photo Gallery

 The centre of the village is a small central square with a medieval market hall, a cafe and an ensemble of traditional Dordogne buildings, and of course the abbey.
-The village continues a little way up the hill in both directions and is a very pleasant place to explore.
+The village continues a little way up the hill in both directions and although small is a very pleasant place to explore.